 If you made your Christmas cake using fruit juice and/or tea for the soaking, you need to store it more carefully than a liquor-soaked version.
 If stored at room temperature, the cake should be eaten or discarded within 3 days of serving.

-If refrigerated, the Christmas cake will store for up to a week in an airtight container.
-Or freeze your remaining cake (tightly wrapped as noted in the freezing section above) and store for up to 6 months.
+If refrigerated, the Christmas cake can be stored for up to a week in an airtight container.
+Or freeze your remaining cake (tightly wrapped as noted in the freezing section above) and keep it for up to 6 months.

 Yes, definitely!
-Since fondant is available to purchase at quite a few stores it can be an easy substitution to make.
+Since fondant is available to purchase at quite a few stores, it can be an easy substitution.
 Homemade fondant tastes better, so try my fondant recipe with marshmallows or fondant without marshmallows instead.

 Store your leftover marzipan for making delicious tarts or galettes, making a mince pie filling even more delicious, or taking your next crisp or crumble recipe to AMAZING!

-Be sure to securely wrap your leftover and marzipan trimmings from covering the Christmas Cake in plastic cling film.
-Then store in an airtight container or plastic storage bag kept in a cool, dry, dark place.
+Securely wrap your leftover marzipan trimmings from covering the Christmas Cake in plastic cling film.
+Then, store it in an airtight container or plastic storage bag and keep it in a cool, dry, dark place.
 The marzipan will last for up to 3 weeks when stored properly.

 Your royal icing will be set to the touch (enough to cover and allow to fully set) within 30 minutes.
 It can take between 4-8 hours to set fully, so be sure to decorate your cake the night before!